Welcome to Walter's Maze Mansion! :-)

 form, by John Tromp.

-implementation of "tilt" mazes and a shortest path algorithm, by Po-Han Lin.
+An implementation of "tilt" mazes and a shortest path algorithm, by

 level: The Hampton Court hedge Maze as a level for the game Quake.

-A .WAD file for the old game DOOM with a Maze theme.
-Its description
+DOOM level: A .WAD file for the old game DOOM with a Maze theme.
+Its

-Review of a Windows CD-ROM program about Labyrinths and Mazes.
+Software's Maze: Review of a Windows CD-ROM program about Labyrinths

-description of an alphabet formed of Maze cells where text can form a Maze, by
+A description of an alphabet formed of Maze cells where text can form a Maze,

-Research paper about creating and simultaneously solving Mazes created with
+creating and simultaneously solving Mazes created with recursive division, by

-solving, and a first person view in an Excel document I wrote, as hosted on
+creation, solving, and a first person view in an Excel document I wrote, as

 - Paul Falstad's Maze: